Multi-graph management

 • Request URL: GET /db/del

-• Description: deletes a specified subgraph and all the data it contains.
+• Description: deletes the specified subgraph and all data it contains.

 curl -X GET 'http://{host}:{port}/db/del?db=my_graph' \